-All new Governor Forms, Policies and Guidelines will be issued to successfully elected individuals following their formal announcement at our Annual Members' Meeting (22nd September 2020), and we invite all candidates to participate as it provides an opportunity to meet and interact with fellow Members/Governors in addition to meeting our Board of Directors (meeting details on page 16).
+All new Governor Forms, Policies and Guidelines will be issued to successfully elected individuals following their formal announcement at our Annual Members' Meeting (21st September 2021), and we invite all candidates to participate (meeting details on page 14).

 We also ask new Governors to provide a digital photograph and pen portrait information (max.
 250 words) as this information is displayed on our website for members of the public to view.
 Support is provided by the Trust's Communication Team to produce this pen portrait information with key information being taken directly from a candidate's election statement (please note that references to external companies/organisations are anonymised).